 Roses are in season all year long, but that still means they need to be included in any list of summer flowers.
 Here, pink roses are placed inside geometric glass and gold cases for a chic, modern look by The Flower Pail.
 Roses are often paired with ranunculus because both blooms share the same classic garden feel.Continue to 3 of 20 below.

 03 of 20

 Peach Summer Wedding Centerpiece

-In our opinion, peaches are one of the best fruits to enjoy during the summer.
-So, we jumped at the chance to include a peach wedding centerpiece.
+Peaches are one of the best fruits to enjoy during the summer, this peach wedding centerpiece is the perfect nod to summer.
 In this look, peaches are paired with garden roses, greenery, and even figs. This centerpiece by Bows + Arrows offers plenty of texture and color for a summer wedding.Continue to 4 of 20 below.

 04 of 20